-You can create as many Azure MFA-enabled NPS servers as you need.
+You can create as many Azure AD Multi-Factor Authentication-enabled NPS servers as you need.
 If you do install multiple servers, you should use a difference client certificate for each one of them.
-Creating a cert for each server means that you can update each cert individually, and not worry about downtime across all your servers.
+Creating a certificate for each server means that you can update each cert individually, and not worry about downtime across all your servers.

-VPN servers route authentication requests, so they need to be aware of the new Azure MFA-enabled NPS servers.
+VPN servers route authentication requests, so they need to be aware of the new Azure AD Multi-Factor Authentication-enabled NPS servers.

 The NPS extension is meant to work with your existing infrastructure.
 Make sure you have the following prerequisites before you begin.

-The NPS Extension for Azure MFA is available to customers with licenses for Azure Multi-Factor Authentication (included with Azure AD Premium, EMS, or an MFA stand-alone license).
-Consumption-based licenses for Azure MFA such as per user or per authentication licenses are not compatible with the NPS extension.
+The NPS Extension for Azure AD Multi-Factor Authentication is available to customers with licenses for Azure AD Multi-Factor Authentication (included with Azure AD Premium P1 and Premium P2 or Enterprise Mobility + Security).
+Consumption-based licenses for Azure AD Multi-Factor Authentication, such as per user or per authentication licenses, aren't compatible with the NPS extension.

 - Visual C++ Redistributable Packages for Visual Studio 2013 (X64)

-The Microsoft Azure Active Directory Module for Windows PowerShell is installed, if it is not already present, through a configuration script you run as part of the setup process.
-There is no need to install this module ahead of time if it is not already installed.
+The Microsoft Azure Active Directory Module for Windows PowerShell is also installed through a configuration script you run as part of the setup process, if not already present.
+There's no need to install this module ahead of time if it's not already installed.

 Azure Active Directory

-Everyone using the NPS extension must be synced to Azure Active Directory using Azure AD Connect, and must be registered for MFA.
+Everyone using the NPS extension must be synced to Azure AD using Azure AD Connect, and must be registered for MFA.

-The NPS server needs to be able to communicate with the following URLs over ports 80 and 443.
+The NPS server must be able to communicate with the following URLs over ports 80 and 443:

 Prepare your environment

-Before you install the NPS extension, you want to prepare you environment to handle the authentication traffic.
+Before you install the NPS extension, prepare you environment to handle the authentication traffic.

 Enable the NPS role on a domain-joined server

-The NPS server connects to Azure Active Directory and authenticates the MFA requests.
+The NPS server connects to Azure AD and authenticates the MFA requests.
 Choose one server for this role.
 We recommend choosing a server that doesn't handle requests from other services, because the NPS extension throws errors for any requests that aren't RADIUS.
-The NPS server must be set up as the primary and secondary authentication server for your environment; it cannot proxy RADIUS requests to another server.
+The NPS server must be set up as the primary and secondary authentication server for your environment.
+It can't proxy RADIUS requests to another server.

-- On your server, open the Add Roles and Features Wizard from the Server Manager Quickstart menu.
+- On your server, open Server Manager.
+Select Add Roles and Features Wizard from the Quickstart menu.

 - Continue through the wizard until the Confirmation page.
-Select Install.
+When ready, select Install.

-Now that you have a server designated for NPS, you should also configure this server to handle incoming RADIUS requests from the VPN solution.
+It may take a few minutes to install the NPS server role.
+When finished, continue with the following sections to configure this server to handle incoming RADIUS requests from the VPN solution.

 Configure your VPN solution to communicate with the NPS server

 Depending on which VPN solution you use, the steps to configure your RADIUS authentication policy vary.
-Configure this policy to point to your RADIUS NPS server.
+Configure your VPN policy to point to your RADIUS NPS server.